mrgreengames/SIA-Smart-Interactive-App/Model-30Talks.md

 Credits explained.
 Really?

-Sergent Lime.
+Sergeant Lime.
-Sergent Lime is the new Head of Development for SIA
+Sergeant Lime is the new Head of Development for SIA

 # OTHER STUFF